 Push Off no longer Slows enemies, and instead Stuns them for 0.5 seconds.

-While Wall Ride is active, passing near an enemy Hero increases its Movement Speed bonus to 40% for 1 second.
+While Wall Ride is active, passing near an enemy Hero increases its Movement Speed bonus to 40%, and grants 15 Armor, for 1 second.

-All Together has great synergy with Party Mix, since by the time Level 13 becomes available, Party Mix' Quest bonus should usually be active, which allows Lucio to get the Movement Speed bonus more easily.
+All Together is a good Talent in most games.
+It has great synergy with Party Mix, since by the time Level 13 becomes available, Party Mix' Quest bonus should usually be active, which allows Lucio to get the Movement Speed bonus more easily.

 Heavy Casters has outstanding synergy with Supersonic at Level 4, which lowers the cooldown of Lucio's Push Off ability.
 Is a great option against Heroes that are very punished by crowd control, like Sonya, Yrel, or Genji.